LorenEteval/Furious/README.md

 ## Run From Source

 Clone this repository and enter the project folder.
 Install requirements:

+> Note: Install requirements in a Python virtual environment(i.e. venv) is recommended.

 > Note: To install requirements successfully you will also need
 > those [Core Building Tools](https://github.com/LorenEteval/Furious#core-building-tools) above.